Education

 • On the team of lawyers representing Brian Nichols, who escaped from custody in Atlanta and was charged with the murder of a judge, court reporter, sheriff’s deputy, and federal agent.
 The death penalty litigation spanned three years and, following a three-month trial, the team secured multiple life sentences.

 Jake has regularly been selected by his peers to be included in The Best Lawyers in America and Super Lawyers, and has been awarded an AV® Preeminent rating from Martindale Hubbell, the highest possible rating for legal ability and ethical standards.
-He is a former appointed member of the U.S. Commission on Civil Rights, Massachusetts Advisory Committee; previously served on Board of Governors for the NC Advocates for Justice; and currently serves on the Board of Directors for the Center for Death Penalty Litigation.
-He is also an Advisory Board member for the Winer Family Foundation and the Mountain School of Milton Academy.
+He currently serves on the Board of Directors of OurJourney, a reentry organization created by a group of formerly incarcerated individuals, as well as the Advisory Board for the HopeStar Foundation, which focuses on the health and development of children and families.
+Jake is a former appointed member of the U.S. Commission on Civil Rights, Massachusetts Advisory Committee, and previously served on the Board of Governors for the NC Advocates for Justice, the Board of Directors for the Center for Death Penalty Litigation, and the Board of Directors for the New North Carolina Project.

 Banner background for client